supmo668/reflex-railway-deploy/README.md

 This directory contains reusable deployment scripts and Dockerfiles for deploying any Reflex application to Railway.
 All app-specific configuration is passed via arguments or environment variables - **no hardcoded values**.

+**Security Feature**: The backend service is NOT publicly exposed.
+Frontend communicates with backend via Railway's internal network.

 ## Files

 | File | Description |